Juniper/contrail-operator/deploy/openshift/docs/Openshift-KVM.md

 # ansible-playbook -e @vars.yaml tasks/main.yml
 ```

-After it is done run the following to get info about your environment and some install help
+After it is done run the following command to get info about your environment and some install help
 ```
 # /usr/local/bin/helpernodecheck services
 ```